-To marry or register a civil partnership by civil ceremony at a Register Office or other building approved for civil marriage/partnership, you should contact the Superintendent Registrar of the district where you wish to have the ceremony.
-In Southend, that is via the Register Office in the Civic Centre.
-You can do this by using our Online Provisional Booking forms.
+To marry or register a civil partnership by civil ceremony at a register office or other building approved for civil marriage/partnership, you should contact the superintendent registrar of the district where you want to have the ceremony.
+In Southend, that is via the register office in the Civic Centre.
+You can do this by using our online provisional booking forms.

 After giving notice, you must wait at least 28 days (although in some circumstances this could be increased to 70 days) before the ceremony can take place, but you can give notice as much as 12 months in advance.

 A registration officer may accept notice for a marriage to take place in a foreign country between a British person and a foreign person or another British person.

 This is called a 'Certificate of No Impediment to marry' and should be taken/posted to the country where you plan to marry.
 The timeframe for these vary from country to country and as the certificate has no expiry date you must check how long the certificate is valid for with the embassy/consulate of that country.

 Sometimes a record of the marriage can be made under the Foreign Marriage Order 1970, but you should contact the registration office for more details.